22 min

 How Setting Influences a Character's Behavior and Decisions

-The physical environment, or setting, can significantly impact a persona's actions and choices.
+The physical environment, or setting, can significantly impact a person's actions and choices.
 The story's location, climate, or specific places may influence a character's behavior.
 For instance, a character raised in a bustling city may exhibit different traits and make different decisions than one raised in a remote rural area.
 For instance, it's understandable that a protagonist from a poor Chicago family in the 1920s would subject himself to physical harm to ensure he could have a job during an economic depression.
 Yet that same decision would make no sense in a wealthy family of the same era.
 Analyzing the setting allows a deeper understanding of why a character behaves the way they do.

 The Impact of Cultural, Social, and Historical Backgrounds